-Now that you've gone through all the steps of calculating your app development cost, you probably would like to know how much time it will take to create your application.
-This is the second most common question that we receive at Digitalya from our clients.
+Now that you’ve gone through all the steps of calculating your app development cost, you probably would like to know how much time it will take to create your application.
+This is the second most common question we receive at Digitalya from our clients.

-Basically, the development time is directly dependent on the number of app features you want to have (the technical complexity) and the team consistency.
-Meaning that if you have a higher budget, you can hire more developers to create your application, so it will take less time.
+The development time is directly dependent on the number of app features you want to have (the technical complexity) and the team consistency.
+With a higher budget, you can hire more developers to create your application so that it will take less time.
 Another factor to take into consideration is the competency of the team.
-If your team is consisting of senior developers, the time will automatically be shorter, and the budget higher.
+If your team consists of senior developers, the time will automatically be shorter and the budget higher.

 After the product is launched and tested in the market, the next phase starts, meaning the scaling part.
 This step consists of implementing new features on the product, and it can last from months to years, depending on the product’s success.

-The most important thing is to conduct an extensive research in the software development market and to choose the solution that fits your needs best, be it a software development company, freelancers, in-house developers or app builders.
-Just make sure you carefully consider each and every factor - code quality, experience, price, communication, business model.
+The most important thing is to conduct extensive research in the software development market and to choose the solution that fits your needs best, be it a software development company, freelancers, in-house developers, or app builders.
+Make sure you carefully consider every factor – code quality, experience, price, communication, and business model.